alexyoung/dailyjs-survey/README.md

 * I use modules instead of frameworks
 * Other

-### Project Development: What is your IDE or Editor of choice for Javascript projects?
+### Project Development: What is your IDE or Editor of choice for JavaScript projects?

 Multiple choice.

 * SublimeText
 * TextMate
 * Notepad++
-* vi / nano / emacs
 * IntelliJ
 * Dreamweaver
 * NetBeans
 * SpringSource
 * Eclipse
 * jEdit
+* Vim or vi clone
+* Emacs
+* Other

 ### Project Discovery: How do you find reusable code, libraries and tools?